LordQuerix/MuteTheDeck/README.md

 - 🔊 Restores previous volume on resume, but only outside quiet hours
 - ⏳ Allows you to define your own quiet hours (e.g., night time)
 - ⚙️ Easy installer with uninstall support
-- 🐧 Works on Steam Deck and other Linux systems using systemd

 ---